RosboneMako/MakoStacked/README.md

 As you add gain, you will also add high frequency harmonics.
 Harmonics are multiples of the original signal.
 If you distort 1 kHz, you will also get the odd harmonics 3 Khz, 5 kHz, etc to infinity.
-These harmincs sound like a 'fizz' sound and can be very harsh.
+These harmonics create a 'fizz' sound and can be very harsh.
 Use the LOW PASS (FIZZ) filter to reduce these high frequency harmonics.

 It is sometimes better to over do the FIZZ filter and then add some high freqs back using the EQ.
-This gives you better control of the freqs you want to hear. typical guitar speakers start to roll the high freqs at around 5 kHz.
+This gives you better control of the freqs you want to hear.
+Typical guitar speakers start to roll the high freqs at around 5 kHz.
 So FIZZ values of 3 kHz and up are normal.
 Then add specific highs back using the 5 band EQ.
 Or load the code and do whatever you want!
 That is the point of all this.

 IMPULSE RESPONSE<br />
-There is also an Impulse Response section, to add a realistic speaker response.
+There is also an Impulse Response section included to add a realistic speaker response.
 IRs are typically WAVE files 1024 or 2048 samples in length.
 For simplification, the IRs used here are stored in code as float arrays.
 There are 5 IRs available.